.contact – gTLD (Generic Top-Level Domain)

 Here are the new discussions that caught my eye in the domain community today:

-The Appraisal of T2V.bot – That’s an interesting looking three-character, Letter + Number + Letter, short, .bot gTLD domain, but is it good enough to have any liquid value in today’s market?
+The Appraisal of Weenzee.com – That’s an interesting looking seven-letter, pronounceable, brandable, .com domain, but is it good enough to have some liquid value in today’s market?
 What would you appraise it for?

-RemotePay.com sold for $110,000 – That’s not a bad domain name sales report for a nine-letter, two-word, .com domain name for six-figures.
+Coscientist.com sold for $75,000 – That’s not a bad domain name sales report for an eleven-letter, dictionary-word, .com domain for five-figures.
 Do you think it should have sold for more or less than what it sold for?

 Here are the new discussions that caught my eye in the domain community today:

-The Appraisal of Petoid.com – That’s an interesting looking six-letter, pronounceable, brandable, .com domain name, but is it good enough to have some liquid value in today’s market?
+The Appraisal of chyx.xyz – That’s an interesting looking four-letter, pronounceable, .xyz gTLD, but is it good enough to have some liquid value in today’s market?
 What would you appraise it for?

-Swipo.com sold for $5,600 – That’s not a bad domain name sales report for a five-letter, brandable, short, .com domain for a mid-four-figures.
+MegaFamous.com sold for $25,500 – That’s not a bad domain name sales report for a ten-letter, two-word, .com domain for five-figures.
 Do you think it should have sold for more or less than what it sold for?

 Comments (2)